Master of Arts (M.A.)

 ADMISSIBILITY

-Prospective M.A. students should hold an B.A.
-Honours in Music or B.Mus. degree, or a recognized equivalent.
-However, students who do not hold an Honours B.A. or B.Mus. degree are still encouraged to apply.
+Prospective M.A. students often hold a B.A.
+Honors in Music or B.Mus. degree, or a recognized equivalent.
+However, students who do not hold an Honors B.A. or B.Mus. degree are still encouraged to apply.
 Applicants must have a strong academic record and demonstrate that they are capable of undertaking advanced studies in music.

 Please consult the Application Checklist for complete details.
 For more information on the M.A. program, please consult the Graduate Program Manual (in revision).